SirKennard/SecureProgrammingGroup42/README.md

 - a1849563 Matthew Fuhlbohm

 ## Dependencies and Setup
 **NOTE: This guide is for Ubuntu/Debian based Linux distributions.
-If you are running a different OS please consult the appropriate documentation online.**
+If you are running a different OS please consult the appropriate documentation online.
+We recommend using Ubuntu/Debian or an alternative Linux distribution.**
 ### Python Packages:
 **NOTE: Please ensure you have Python >= 3.10.0**\
-Install required Python packages with `python3 -m pip install -r requirements.txt`
+Install required Python packages with `python3 -m pip install -r requirements.txt` If you do not have Python installed, install it with `sudo apt install python3`

 ### MySQL setup:

+**MySQL is only required for the client, if you are running a server on a seperate machine skip this setup.**

+1. Run `sudo apt update && sudo apt upgrade -y` to update the system if not updated recently.

-- If on ubuntu/debian:
+2. If on ubuntu/debian:
 `sudo apt install mysql-server` to install MySQL.
 For other distros/OS check the respective documentation.

-- Check if MySQL server is running with `sudo systemctl status mysql.service` or `sudo service mysql status`.
+3. Check if MySQL server is running with `sudo systemctl status mysql.service` or `sudo service mysql status`.
 If not start it with `sudo systemctl start mysql.service` or `sudo service mysql start`

-- Change authenticaion parameters to give root a password: `sudo mysql`.
+4. Change authenticaion parameters to give root a password: `sudo mysql`.
 Then at the prompt `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'olafclient';`

-- Type `exit` to close the MySQL shell
+5. Type `exit` to close the MySQL shell

-- Change MySQL security settings. `sudo mysql_secure_installation`.
+6. Change MySQL security settings. `sudo mysql_secure_installation`.
 Select **no** at each prompt, but **yes** at ***"Reload privilege tables now?"*** (the last prompt).

-- Install Python MySQL driver. `python3 -m pip install mysql-connector-python`
+7. Install Python MySQL driver. `python3 -m pip install mysql-connector-python`

+### Server Directory Setup:

 The server requires a specific file layout in order to run.
 Please ensure you have the following directory structure.
+If you wish to run multiple servers, they all must have a seperate directory structure, you cannot simply have multiple servers sharing the one set of directories.
 ```
 ├── server.py
 ├── handlers/